-- 3.1 The team face increasing demand from residents of all ages, with mental health, serious illness, and care issues, as well as older and frail residents, who are seeking more innovative solutions than are currently available. - 3.2 The South Norfolk Care and Repair service is a chargeable service to help residents with grant applications, check entitlements for benefits and oversee grant eligible adaptation work.
+- 3.1 The team face increasing demand from residents of all ages, with mental health, serious illness, and care issues, as well as older and frail residents, who are seeking different solutions than we currently offer. - 3.2 The South Norfolk Care and Repair service is a chargeable service to help residents with grant applications, check entitlements for benefits and oversee grant eligible adaptation work.
 The fee for this service is 15% of the total cost of adaptation work.
 The fee is in line with the sector and is typically included within and paid for via grant funding.
-For Saffron properties, the care and repair fee is currently capped at 10%, which is the only housing provider in South Norfolk who benefits from these cap.
-The fee is used to supplement our service with discretionary items and to provide a comprehensive service and reduce waiting times in the face of shortfalls in Occupational Therapist capacity. - 3.3 Legislation provides the Council an opportunity to place a land charge of up to £10,000 for grant values between £5,000 and £15,000, that is valid for 10 years on owner occupiers.
-The land charge procedure is a widely used across the Country and is considered standard practice for larger grants.
-The aim of the charge is to place an emphasis on the individual and family on the cost of adaptation, reducing unnecessary relocation following an adaption.
+For Saffron properties, the care and repair fee is currently capped at 10%.
+The fee is used to supplement our service with discretionary items and to provide a comprehensive service and reduce waiting times in the face of shortfalls in Occupational Therapist capacity. - 3.3 Legislation provides for a land charge of up to £10,000 for grant values between £5,000 and £15,000 that is valid for 10 years.
+The land charge procedure is a widely used and is standard practice for larger grants, which deters persons from relocating following an adaptation.
+The charge enables funds to be returned to the council to further assist vulnerable residents.
 Currently land charges are only added to a property where there has been capital value is added to the property, e.g. an extension.